 Future savings cannot be guaranteed because Basic Service rates change every six months for residential and commercial customers and every three months for industrial customers.

 Products described as Green contain additional Renewable Energy Certificates (RECs) above that required by MA law.
 The additional RECs qualify for MA Class I designation and come only from solar, wind, anaerobic digestion and low impact hydro.
 Local means 100% of the additional RECs are sourced from New England.

 Using strategic purchasing, combined with the bulk purchasing power of thousands of households and businesses in the program, Medford Community Electricity Aggregation provides competitive, stable rates, although savings compared to utility Basic Service cannot be guaranteed.

 Medford CEA’s standard and optional products include more renewable energy than required by Massachusetts.
 This means you can use cleaner electricity and support the growth of renewable energy generation in our region.

 The program offers different options for electricity supply so that everyone in Medford can find an option that fits their budget and climate goals.

 Participants in Medford CEA may leave the program at any time without penalty.

-Solar Electricity Consumers will continue to receive their net metering credits while participating in the program.
+Solar electricity consumers will not be impacted and will continue to receive all net metering credits while participating in the Program.